Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Foundations

 Audio classification is one of the most extensively studied downstream tasks.
 It aims to recognize patterns from specific audio inputs to predict given labels.
 For a batch of $B$ audio samples, the objective can be expressed as:

 where $C$ is the number of classes. $y_{i,c}$ is the true label of the $i-th$ sample in class $c$ (0 or 1). $\hat{p}_{i,c}$ is the predicted probability of the $i-th$ sample in class $c$.

 Audio-Text Retrieval (ATR) aims to find matching items between audio clips and textual descriptions.
-Given a query in one modality (audio or text), the goal is to retrieve the corresponding item from a pool of candidates in the other modality.
+Given a query in one modality (audio or text), it retrieves the corresponding item from candidate pools in the other modality.
 Here, we use a scoring function $S\left (\cdot \right )$ to represent the model's prediction output by measuring the correlation between audio and text.
 Denote $Y$ as a set of $m$ possible caption texts, the correspondence caption of a given audio $x_i$ is

 Then, retrieval tasks can be considered as instance-level classification, so the objective can be formatted as: